SAITPublic/PIMLibrary/README.md

 For generating debug logs,
 1. Set log level
 ```
-export FIM_LOG_LEVEL=<severity>
+export PIM_LOG_LEVEL=<severity>
 severity
 0 : INFO
 1 : WARNING
 2 : ERROR
 ```
-2. Compile FIMLibrary in Debug mode. (cmake, build and install required) : use all and -d option in build script
+2. Compile PIMLibrary in Debug mode. (cmake, build and install required) : use all and -d option in build script
 3. Execute application.
 Debug logs will be dumped in /tmp/ directory with date and time as filename.

 # Testing

-## How to run FimIntegrationTests
+## How to run PimIntegrationTests

 ### Run all Tests
 ```
-./build/examples/FimIntegrationTests
+./build/examples/PimIntegrationTests
 ```

 [Optional]
 ### List all available Tests
-``./build/examples/FimIntegrationTests --gtest_list_tests``
+``./build/examples/PimIntegrationTests --gtest_list_tests``
 ### Run Single Test
-`` ./build/examples/FimIntegrationTests --gtest_filter_test=<Test from List>``
+`` ./build/examples/PimIntegrationTests --gtest_filter_test=<Test from List>``

 ## How to Run MIOpen Tests
-For MIOpenTests to be added to FimIntegration test, -m option need to be enabled during FIMBuild
+For MIOpenTests to be added to PimIntegration test, -m option need to be enabled during PIMBuild
 ```
-./build/examples/FimIntegrationTests --gtest_filter_test=MIOpenIntegrationTests.*
+./build/examples/PimIntegrationTests --gtest_filter_test=MIOpenIntegrationTests.*
 ```

 ## How To Run Tensorflow apps